bryan-at-looker/embed-sdk-sko-markdown/section5.md

 # Section 5

-pull in new skin
+pull in new skin: This will blow away anything you haven't saved.

 ```
-git ...
+git checkout re-skinner --force
 ```